Typical Study based on SimGrid¶

-You just provide the application and its deployment (amount of processes and parameters), and the model-checker will literally explore all possible outcomes by testing all possible message interleavings: if at some point a given process can either receive the message A first or the message B depending on the platform characteristics, the model-checker will explore the scenario where A arrives first, and then rewind to the same point to explore the scenario where B arrives first.
+You just provide the application and its deployment (number of processes and parameters), and the model checker will literally explore all possible outcomes by testing all possible message interleavings: if at some point a given process can either receive the message A first or the message B depending on the platform characteristics, the model checker will explore the scenario where A arrives first, and then rewind to the same point to explore the scenario where B arrives first.

-A classical trap is that the Model Checker can only verify whether your application fits the provided properties, which is useless if you have a bug in your property.
-Remember also that one way for your application to never violate a given assert is to not start at all because of a stupid bug.
+A classical trap is that the Model Checker can only verify whether your application fits the properties provided, which is useless if you have a bug in your property.
+Remember also that one way for your application to never violate a given assert is to not start at all, because of a stupid bug.

 Another limit of this mode is that it does not use the performance models of the simulation mode.
 Time becomes discrete: You can say for example that the application took 42 steps to run, but there is no way to know how much time it took or the amount of watts that were dissipated.